Moving to Fort-de-France, Martinique

 When we asked people what advice they would give someone preparing to move to Fort-de-France, they said:

 "Fort-de-France is the capital of Martinique, a French overseas territory located in the Caribbean.
 The official language is French, so it would be beneficial to have a basic understanding of the language before moving.
 The currency used in Fort-de-France is the Euro, as Martinique is a region of France.
 The cost of living can be high, especially when it comes to housing and imported goods.
 The climate is tropical, with a rainy season from June to October and a dry season from November to May.
 Public transportation is available but not always reliable, so having a car can be beneficial.
 Healthcare is of a high standard, with a good number of hospitals and clinics available.
 The city is known for its rich cultural heritage, with numerous festivals and events taking place throughout the year.
 The cuisine is a blend of French and Creole influences, with seafood being a staple.
 The city is generally safe, but like any other place, it's important to take precautions, especially in crowded areas.
 The education system follows the French model, and there are both public and private schools available.
 The city is surrounded by natural beauty, including beaches, mountains, and rainforests, offering plenty of opportunities for outdoor activities.
 The work culture is similar to that of France, with a 35-hour work week and a strong emphasis on work-life balance.
 It's important to note that while Martinique is a part of France, it has its own unique culture and customs that may differ from what you're used to.
-Lastly, it's recommended to have a comprehensive health insurance plan, as medical costs can be high," said one expat in Fort-de-France.
+Lastly, it's recommended to have a comprehensive health insurance plan, as medical costs can be high," remarked one expat who made the move to Fort-de-France.

 How do I find a place to live in Fort-de-France?